thoas/bokchoy/README.md

 ## Motivation

-We all know, it is relatively easy to make a producer/receiver system in Go since the language contains builtins features to build it from scratch but we keep adding the same system everywhere instead of thinking reusable.
+It's relatively easy to make a producer/receiver system in Go since the language contains builtins features to build it from scratch but we keep adding the same system everywhere instead of thinking reusable.

 Bokchoy is a plug and play component, it does its job and it does it well for you that you can focus